 Using a Hot Tub Pad

 Opting for a hot tub pad can make your life a lot simpler, but it will cost you at least a few hundred more dollars.
-However, that price may be a small one to pay if you’re not interested in dealing with the time, labor, and expenses involved in pouring cement or laying gravel.
+However, that price may be a small one to pay if you’re not interested in dealing with the time, labor, and expenses involved in pouring cement.